nexusgx/jsutil/README.md

 # jsutil

-A simple javascript utility object
+This is just a simple utility object that I use in my work from time to time.
+I may add things or remove them, but it's never really a finished project.

 # Documentation
 ##jsUtil object